 Place wings into the preheated oven.
 Cook for 20-25 minutes or until light brown.

-Carefully remove from the oven and flip each wings.
+Carefully remove from the oven and flip each wing.
 Place back in the oven and cook for an additional 15-20 minutes or until golden brown and delicious!

 Cherry Pepper Sauce